Why Study Science?

 Studying science creates a well-rounded individual who has the ability to analyse and question the things around them, and has the potential to improve the quality of life through the research that they do.
 Studying science will broaden a person’s understanding of the world around them and give them the skills needed to approach matters in a reasoned and analytical manner.

-What is the Bachelor of Science (Hons) (Common Entry)?
+What is Science (Common Entry)?

 The modules of this course offer an introduction to biology, chemistry, physics, mathematics and computing.
 Modules are also offered in specialised areas such as Food Science, Pharmaceutical Science, Molecular Biology, Biopharmaceutical Science and Physics.
 The student can get a taste of what is involved in each of these areas, before making a more informed choice as to which area they would like to specialise in for their degree.